leviatan89/victorsesma.com/README.md

 This App is what you see when entering to the website <a href="https://victorsesma.com" target="_blank">VictorSesma.com</a>
 It is built using react as front-end part and GoLang as backend in my <a href="https://github.com/leviatan89/api.victorsesma.com" targect="_blank">other project</a>
 ## How to Depoy
-1. Install npm and nodejs
+1. Install <a href="https://nodejs.org/en/download/package-manager/" target="_blank">npm and nodejs</a>
-2. Clone the repository
+2. Clone the repository (for example: `git clone git@github.com:leviatan89/victorsesma.com.git`)
 3. `npm install` to download all the npm dependencies
 4. Run `npm run build`
 5. Copy all the files under `build` to your static web server